What Is An Asthma Action Plan And How Does It Help?

 How does an asthma action plan help you?

 It provides certainty and reassurance every day.
-An asthma action plan aids in:
+An asthma action plan supports in:

 - Enhancing self-management